Rocket-Rescue-Node/rescue-ui/docs/src/faq.md

   <summary>How often can I use the Rescue Node?</summary>

 Rocket Pool Node operators can use it four times per year.
-Solo stakers can use it twice per year.
+Solo stakers can use it thrice per year.

 Each token is valid for ten or fifteen days, respectively, for solo stakers and Rocket Pool node operators.